ifdattic/ifdattic.github.io/source/_posts/2015-01-28-how-to-mongodb-nodejs-docker.markdown

 If you have any questions, suggestions or any part of it is unclear please leave a comment.

+>If you liked this article and would like to learn more about developing web applications try out the [Web Development with Node.js and MongoDB](https://www.packtpub.com/web-development/web-development-nodejs-and-mongodb-video) video course (created by me).
+In that course you will learn how to convert the ideas in your head to custom web applications.
+It covers the topics like preparing development environment, scaffolding a web application, storing data, working with RESTful APIs, testing your application and improving performance. **Take the course and learn how to convert your ideas into web applications**.

 [mongodb-course-from-mongodb-university]: https://university.mongodb.com/courses/M101JS/about
 [nodejs-home]: http://nodejs.org/
 [mongodb-home]: http://www.mongodb.org/